a-tonchev/react-boilerplate/README.md

 - Basic routes that use the Authorizations
 - Helpers to support connection and other functionalities
 - SEO Optimized meta tags (With react helmet)
+- Basic translation with two translation files - english and german

 ## Available Scripts